 In 2010, the U.S. Department of the Treasury created the Hardest Hit Fund to provide targeted aid to homeowners in the 18 states most affected by the housing market crash.
 As part of this program, Ohio received over $570 million to provide assistance to distressed homeowners facing foreclosure.
-If you aren’t familiar with the Save the Dream Ohio program, keep reading.
-This program could help you or someone you know.
+Additional funding was approved in 2016.

-Assistance for all Save the Dream Ohio programs, except Transition Assistance, is provided in the form of a 0% interest, non-amortizing, forgivable loan secured by a junior mortgage that is recorded against your property.
+Assistance is provided in the form of a 0% interest, non-amortizing, forgivable loan secured by a junior mortgage that is recorded against your property.
 The mortgage balance is forgiven over a five-year period at 20% per year.
 At the end of five years, the loan is totally forgiven.

 If you sell or refinance your home before the five years is up, you must repay any outstanding portion of the loan, but only if there are proceeds from the sale or refinance.